spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/responsive-images/getting-started-with-responsive-images.md

 <img src="large.jpg"
      srcset="large.jpg 2400w, medium.jpg 1200w, small.jpg 600w"
      sizes="(min-width: 1200px) 50vw,
-            100vw"
-     alt="My image">
+            100vw">
 ```
 When using `srcset` and `sizes`, the browser will automatically figure out which image is best to use.

 Say your browser is 1200 pixels wide, the `sizes` attribute demands for an image half the size (50vw = 600px).
 You'll end up with the `small.jpg` version.
-But presume furthermore you have a (retina) screen with pixel density 2, the browser knows we'd need the `medium.jpg` to render the image crisply.
+But presume you have a retina screen with pixel density 2, the browser knows we'd need the `medium.jpg` to render the image crisply.

 The `sizes` attribute requires a lot of work though: you'd need to co-ordinate between your responsive CSS and the output HTML to set the right `sizes` for every image and every layout scenario.
 If you leave out the `sizes` attribute, the browser will presume that the image will be rendered full width, which is also not optimal in many cases — eg. thumbnails.